 The most obvious barbell deadlift fault discussed in the strength training world is lifting with a rounded back.
 This “fault” can be from a few reasons:

 - Poor hip hinge pattern (see THIS article for assessing the hinge)

 - Lack of back strength relative to the legs

-- Often times higher level athletes will allow their backs to flex slightly during maximal lifts as there are some performance benefits to this.
-It is important to note with this, most lifters will flex their spine some but typically lock in into this slightly flexed position.
+- Often higher level athletes will allow their backs to flex slightly during maximal lifts.
+And, there are some performance benefits to this.
+But, it is important to note with this most lifters will flex their spine some but typically lock-in into this slightly flexed position.

 It is also important to note that EVERYONE’S spine flexes to some degree during deadlifts.
 We’re striving to minimize this movement, though (but we never really will).

-For rehab providers wanting to better understand movements like the deadlift I recommend check out Clinical Management of the Fitness Athlete Weekend Intensive Course that Mitch Babcock and I teach for the Institute of Clinical Excellence.
-This is a two-day live course where we work through all the major movements performed by fitness athletes, break them out, and discuss a wide variety of treatment strategies.
+For rehab providers wanting to have a deeper understanding of movements like the deadlift, I recommend check out Clinical Management of the Fitness Athlete Weekend Intensive Course.
+This is a two-day live course where we work through all the major movements performed by fitness athletes.
+Providing clinicians with the skills to provide higher-level care for these athletes.